-An Egyptian Writer in the Swinging SixtiesVolume 1: 1964–66Edited byMay Hawas Including an interview with
+An Egyptian Writer in the Swinging SixtiesVolume 1: 1964–66Edited byMay Hawas Including an interview

 The captivating diaries of an Egyptian political exile, novelist, and libertine intellectual in sixties Europe